What Are Nitrogen-Fixing Plants?

 Nitrogen is essential for plant growth, but as organic gardeners, we don’t just go get some chemical with the right N-K-P numbers, right?
-We could go buy some compost or steer manure, and while these can be valuable components to get our garden started, there is a more sustainable way to maintain soil fertility.
-Nitrogen-fixing plants can do the work for us without cost while reducing our carbon footprint.
+We could go buy some compost or steer manure, but while these can be valuable components to get our garden started, there is a more sustainable way to maintain soil fertility.
+Nitrogen-fixing plants can do the work for us for a fraction of the cost and while reducing our carbon footprint.

 Many plants have the ability to take nitrogen, the most abundant element in the atmosphere, and fix it into the soil.
 These are often the plants that thrive in the worst soils: alder, indigo, clover, vetch, and Russian olive.
 Consequently, many are considered weeds and, in fact, can be invasive.
 However, by choosing varieties that are not invasive in your area and mixing them generously in your garden, over time you will create rich, nourishing soil.